7 min

 Domotz Onboarding Guide: Setting up Domotz within your Free Trial Period

-• Connect remotely on your devices without the need of opening ports on your router or install specific software on them
+- Connect remotely to your devices without the need of opening ports on your router or install specific software on them

 As a cloud-based service, you will need to create an account first.
-Secondly, you will need to install an agent on the network that you wish to monitor.
-The last step will be to configure the application and agent so that you can take advantage of all the features Domotz has to offer.
+Secondly, you will need to install a Collector on the network that you wish to monitor.
+The last step will be to configure the application and Collector so that you can take advantage of all the features Domotz has to offer.

 Step 1) Domotz Account Creation

-Go to https://portal.domotz.com/signup and fill in the mandatory fields.
+Visit https://portal.domotz.com to register and fill in the mandatory fields.
 You will need to provide an email address, which will serve as your login.
 You will also need to secure your account with a strong password.

-To help provide the best experience, be sure to provide your name and contact information, as well your company and market you primarily serve.
+To help provide the best experience, be sure to add your name and contact information, as well as your company and market you primarily serve.
 This helps ensure that we provide you with the best possible support based on your needs.

 At this point, your account has been created.
 You will automatically be logged into your Domotz portal.
 Note you can always get back here by going to portal.domotz.com.

-You will notice that you now need to take the next step and install your Domotz Agent.
+You will notice that you now need to take the next step and install your Domotz Collector.

-The Domotz agent is a network-based agent.
-Some users like to think of this agent as a collector or probe.
-The Domotz agent receives commands from the Domotz cloud service to scan, monitor and connect to systems on the network.
-It is important to note that this agent will scan the network that it is associated to, for instance, if you install the Windows agent on a PC, the agent will scan the network(s) where the Windows PC is currently attached.
+In order to monitor your assets with Domotz, you need to install a Collector on your network.
+The Domotz Collector is a small software which can be installed on various Operating Systems.
+The Domotz Collector receives commands from the Domotz cloud service to scan, monitor and connect to systems on the network.
+It is important to note that this Collector will scan the network that it is associated to.
+For instance, if you install the Windows Collector on a PC, the Collector will scan the network(s) where the Windows PC is currently attached.

-After clicking “Start Free Trial” you will be redirected to the following page where you will be able to download your Agent.
-Choose your system and follow the instructions.
+After clicking “Start Free Trial”, you will be redirected to the following page where you will be able to download your Collector.
+Choose your operating system and follow the instructions.

-For simplicity, this guide will go through the process of installing the Windows Agent.
-Instructions for installed other agent types are made available on the “Add New Agent” page within portal.domotz.com.
+For simplicity, this guide will go through the process of installing the Windows Collector.
+Instructions for other installed Collector types are made available on the “Add New Agent” page within portal.domotz.com.

-2. Install the downloaded file and follow the Domotz Agent Setup wizard:
+- Install the downloaded file and follow the Domotz Collector Setup wizard:

-After installation and starting the Domotz agent, you need to associate the Domotz Agent to your Domotz cloud account.
-The Domotz agent can be accessed through port 3000 on the host where you installed it.
+After installation and starting the Domotz Collector, you need to associate the Domotz Collector to your Domotz cloud account.
+The Domotz Collector can be accessed through port 3000 on the host where you installed it.
 The installation process should open a browser window automatically and direct you to port 3000.

-Important note: if after installing the agent, a new browser tab does not automatically open, please open one and go to http://127.0.0.1:3000 and log in to your account.
+Important note: if, after installing the Collector, a new browser tab does not automatically open, please open one and go to http://127.0.0.1:3000 and log in to your account.

-Once you are on the Domotz agent page, you will need to add your username and password, which you created in step 1.
-This process associates your agent to your cloud account.
+Once you are on the Domotz Collector page, you will need to add your username and password, which you created in step 1.
+This process associates your Collector to your cloud account.

-After activating it, your Domotz agent with start to scan your network.
+After activating it, your Domotz Collector will start to scan your network.

 Device Discovery

-After discovering your devices, you might see an orange bar at the top of your screen saying:
+After this process, when accessing your collector, you might see an orange bar at the top of your screen.

 To solve this issue you might check this article: https://help.domotz.com/tips-tricks/unblock-outgoing-connections-on-firewall/